There may be no more confusing car-care topic than that of tire treatments.

 - Can damage paint finishes.

-- Extremely slippery, which means care must be taken during application to avoid dropping tools and supplies.
+- Extremely slippery, which means care must be taken during application.

 Summary

-If you’ve got a little extra time to do a careful application job and keep the product away from your bodywork, the Meguiar’s G7516 gel offers a dramatically longer lasting tire shine than water-based formulas.
+If you’ve got a little extra time to do a careful application job, Meguiar’s G7516 gel offers a dramatically longer-lasting medium shine than water-based formulas.

-With the possibility of a “wetter” look than other water-based sprays, TriNova is good at repelling dirt and grime.
-It’s also formulated with additional components to prevent yellowing of rubber.
+TriNova is good at repelling dirt and grime and lets you achieve a wetter look than other water-based sprays.
+It’s also formulated with additional components to prevent yellowing of the rubber.

 What We Like

-- A well-designed spray bottle that ensures no product goes to waste, trapped in the bottom of the bottle
+- A well-designed spray bottle that ensures no product goes to waste.

 - Water-based and pH neutral, so no potential paint or wheel damage to worry about.